thecamp-toolbox/Livrable-WIP/readme.md

 - card slide (image on half left)
 - portfolio slide (list of items with an image for each)
 - quote
+- data slide

 ## Other helpers

+### Button

 We can create a nice button with :

 `(button: Go somewhere! link: http://link.com)`

+### Images

+On slides that contain images, the priority is :

+- unsplash code (if there is one)
+- selection from dropdown (if there is one)
+- first alphabetical image (if there are any)
+- a default image if there are none

 # Based on a mix between Kirby and Webslides